 [bandcamp width=100% height=42 album=4022394178 size=small bgcol=ffffff linkcol=2ebd35 track=3403585729]

-PORTLAND, Ore. — Deafheaven’s bassist, Stephen Clark, was lulled to sleep in the middle of his band’s Red Bull Sound Select show in Portland last night.
-Some might think this would be cause for teasing, but critics are already raving that Clark slept through Deafheaven’s ambient shoegaze black-metal bullshit perfectly.
+PORTLAND, Ore. — Deafheaven’s bassist, Stephen Clark, was lulled to sleep in the middle of his band’s Red Bull Sound Select show in Portland last night, according to critics already raving that the musician slept through Deafheaven’s ambient shoegaze black-metal bullshit perfectly.

 “It was a flawless performance.
 Just absolutely flawless.
-These guys are creating a new genre,” one critic wrote on his Pitchfork worship blog.
-“When he started snoring I knew I was witnessing the best set of the year.”
+These guys are creating a new genre,” one pundit wrote on his Pitchfork worship blog.
+“When he started snoring I knew I was witnessing the best set of the year, possibly the best set of the century.”

 “They are just so dark.
 I’ve never seen anything like it.
-I can’t even wrap my head around how they get so dark,” another critic wrote before concluding that the band must put something in their wash.
+I can’t even wrap my head around how they get so dark,” said journalist Terry Harris.
+“That the band must put something in their wash.”

 “I was standing there, laying down the bass line for ‘Vertigo’ when I felt this warm calmness wash over my body.
-It was like I was all wrapped up in one of our signature Deafheaven Blankets©, being gently rocked from side to side,” he said.
+It was like I was all wrapped up in one of our signature Deafheaven Blankets©, being gently rocked from side to side,” said Clark while rubbing the dirt from his eyes.
 “It was so cozy that I thought I’d just close my eyes for a second.”

 Deafheaven is no stranger to controversy.
-After cancelling a tour due to lost luggage containing all of their black clothes, the band had their rider leaked to the public with it stating that each band member requires three lint rollers before taking the stage.
-A picture of the vocalist, George Clarke, also went viral several months ago when he too was accused of falling asleep mid-performance.
+After canceling a tour due to lost luggage containing all of their black clothes, the band had their rider leaked to the public with it stating that each band member requires three lint rollers before taking the stage.

 The Hard Times reached out to the Deafheaven vocalist for comment but his response was too low in the mix for us to understand.